reactphp/http/README.md

 #### CompressionGzipMiddleware

-One of the built-in middleware is the `RequestBodyBufferMiddleware` which can be used to automatically compress the response when it is allowed by the incoming [request](#request) (`Accept-Encoding: gzip`).
+One of the built-in middleware is the `CompressionGzipMiddleware` which can be used to automatically compress the response when it is allowed by the incoming [request](#request) (`Accept-Encoding: gzip`).
 This will result in a [response](#response) with an `Content-Encoding: gzip` header in combination with